HSLdevcom/jore4-hasura/README.md

 In order to run the integration tests, follow the following steps:

-1. Make sure you have generated the required secrets with `./scripts/generate-secrets.sh`.
-In case you already have the secrets generated (e.g. for developing), you don't need to repeat this step.
-1. Start hasura and the database containers by running `docker-compose -f docker-compose.yml -f docker-compose.integration-test.yml up --build`.
+1. Make sure you have hasura and its dependencies up and running with `./scripts/start_dependencies.sh`.
 1. Install the required node packages:
    ```
    cd integration-test